peter88213/novelyst_matrix/README.md

 ## Development

-*nv_matrix* depends on the [novxlib](https://github.com/peter88213/novxlib) library which must be present in your file system.
+*noveltree_matrix* depends on the [novxlib](https://github.com/peter88213/novxlib) library which must be present in your file system.
 It is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

 ### Mandatory directory structure for building the application script